 The market conduct examination resulted in an agreement by the Unum Provident Corp, and its component companies (Unum Life, First Unum Life, Paul Revere Life and Provident Life and Accident insurance companies) to pay a fine of $15 million.
 In addition, the companies agreed to reevaluate more than 200,000 claims that were denied or terminated between 1997 and the present.

 In conducting the reevaluation, Unum Provident agreed to changes in corporate governance and to the establishment of a special unit to conduct the reevaluation made up of experienced claims personnel.
-The reevaluation requires a complete review of the claim and also mandates that significant weight be given to the results of favorable Social Security disability benefit adjudications (which signify a determination of the claimant's inability to engage in any work activity whatsoever).
+The reevaluation requires a complete review of the claim.
 The reevaluation process is also required to take into consideration the areas of concern found by the regulators to ensure a more fair and objective evaluation of claims.

 In addition to this ruling, Radford Trust v.
 First Unum Life Insurance Company of America, 321 F.Supp.2d 226 (D. Mass.
 2004), was also extremely critical of the Unum Provident Corp. and catalog every ruling in which Unum’s conduct has been found arbitrary and capricious.